repnz/windbg-cheat-sheet/README.md

 by using "bu DriverName!DriverEntry" and then start the driver.
 If you want to update the code (say you found a bug..) then you can stop the driver, recompile, move the files into the VM, and start the driver again.

+## General WinDbg

+.<command> - run a command.
+This command is built-into the debugger !<command> - run an extension.
+Some extensions arrive by default, like "!process" Control-C - Abort Long Running Operation

 ## Exploring Modules And Symbols

-- lm -> Prints list of loaded modules
+- lm (List Modules): Prints list of loaded modules
-- x -> Prints loaded symbols - x <module_name>!<symbol_name> - you can use wildcard on both sides
+- x (Examine): Prints loaded symbols - x <module_name>!<symbol_name> - you can use wildcard on both sides

 ## Breakpoints